Updated April 2026

 Foundation Type

-Permanent foundations (concrete, piles) generally result in lower premiums and more options.
-Wheeled tiny homes cost less to insure overall but face more limited provider choice.
+Permanent foundations (concrete, piers, stumps) generally result in lower premiums and more options.
+Wheeled tiny homes may cost less to insure overall but face more limited provider choice.

 📝

-Having building consent significantly improves insurability and may lower premiums.
-Without it, you may be limited to specialist or broker-arranged policies at higher cost.
+Having council approval or RVMAP certification significantly improves insurability and may lower premiums.
+Without appropriate certification, you may be limited to specialist or broker-arranged policies at higher cost.

 💰